New Paths to the CEO Office

 Marketing is more than a path to the top marketing position at a company; increasingly, it’s a path to becoming a CEO.

 That was the message for students at Kilts Marketing Week, which featured eight days of presentations by industry leaders and faculty members, including talks by Brian Niccol '03, president of Taco Bell, and Mark Hoplamazian ’89, president and CEO of Hyatt Hotels Corp.

-Many students hold a fairly narrow view of marketing and the careers it supports, said Kilts Center for Marketing.
+Many students hold a fairly narrow view of marketing and the careers it supports, said Art Middlebrooks, executive director of the Kilts Center for Marketing.
 “A lot of students don’t realize that if you want to run a company or start a company, marketing is crucial because you need customers.”

 Marketing Week aimed to tackle these kind of misconceptions.
 By holding the event in early October, Kilts was hoping to influence incoming students “before they lock in on a career,” Middlebrooks said.
 To generate word-of-mouth marketing for the events, the Center gave out buttons at each and invited students to post photos from the events on Instagram and Twitter, tagged with #BoothMKTG, for a chance to shadow a Taco Bell or Hyatt executive for a day.
 Second-year students Hannah Goldberg and Ileana Funez won the contest, based on their number of posts as well as their creativity and engagement.